febin-varghese/CppProjects/README.md

 Practice problems to learn and master C++

 ## LinkedInCourse
-This folder contains problems from different courses from LinkedIn learning
+This folder contains problems from different courses in LinkedIn learning